Gbuomprisco/ngx-chips/README.md

 ## Getting Started

-    npm install ngx-chips --save // OR
+    npm i ngx-chips // OR
     yarn add ngx-chips

 **Notice**: the latest version on NPM may not reflect the branch `master`.
 Open an issue and tag me if you need it to be published.